StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 An Unsupervised learning clustering algorithm that builds a hierarchy of clusters.
 This can be agglomerative (bottom-up) or divisive (top-down).
 * Appropriate when the data has a nested structure or when the number of clusters is not known prior.
 Useful for creating a dendrogram to understand the relationships between clusters.
+* Analyze dendrogram plots to choose a cutoff and determine the number of clusters, allowing for flexible cluster formation based on the data structure.
+* Consider different linkage methods (complete, average, single) depending on the desired cluster cohesion and separation, as each method impacts the final clustering differently

 <img width="774" alt="Hierarchical Clustering" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/1f978097-be3e-4c93-9c1f-fbfbaacf9f2c">